-You must upload a .docx that is <10MB.
+You must upload a .docx file that is less than 10MB.

-You can drag and drop your .docx into the Add document pop-up, or use the Choose file button to select a .docx.
+You can drag and drop your file into the Add document pop-up, or use the Choose file button to select from your local files.
 Once the upload is complete, select the purple Edit document button.
-A new tab will open with the document editor.
+A new tab will then open with the Word editor.

-Your uploaded document will appear as editable blocks of text in the document editor.
-Your styling is saved, but only certain elements appear in the document editor.
+Your uploaded document will appear as editable blocks of text in the Word editor.
+Your styling is saved, but only certain elements appear in the Word editor.

 2. Insert variables

-To insert variables from users in your document, place the cursor where you want the response to appear and then click on the Insert response button on the purple toolbar.
+To insert a variable into your document, place the cursor where you want the user response (i.e. the variable) to appear.
+Next, click Insert response in the purple toolbar.

 Inserting file uploads

 When you select a file upload variable to insert into your document, you can choose whether to display the file as a link or an attachment.